bjssacademy/advanced-tdd/chapter06/chapter06.md

 basket.Add("Never Heard Of This Product", 999)
 ```

-As ever, this needs a bit of designthinking.
+As ever, this needs a bit of design thinking.
 What should we do?
 It's up to us to decide.

 One reasonable decision is to make the basket collaborate with something that knows our inventory.
-If the product is not found, our add() method should return a Go error.
+If the product is not found, our `Add()` method should return a Go error.

 We can write our test: